 In 1997 we purchased Animal Care Clinic and since then we have worked hard to create a clinic where we can practice optimal care for animals.
 I believe that with great basic care we can increase the quality of life for our family pets.
 This often means they have longer to spend with us!

 As cats and dogs reach their geriatric years, there are several things we can do to help them feel their best.
 Aging pets often must cope with the pain of arthritis.
 My passion for easing that pain has been the motivation behind becoming certified in animal rehabilitation.
 Through rehabilitation, I can help ease the pain that animals are feeling, whether it’s caused by arthritis, an injury, surgery, or a neurological disease.
-I am on schedule to complete my certification by the summer of 2012, but I am already beginning to apply what I’ve learned when helping our patients.
+I have been certified since 2012, and applying what I've learned to help our patients.

 I feel fortunate to work in a community that makes pet healthcare a priority.
 Our clients and our patients make every day a learning experience – and I find that very rewarding.